 Livestock-Cattle, sheep, pigs, horses, mules, goats, domestic bison, and herding and guarding animals (alpacas, llamas, donkeys, and certain breeds of dogs commonly used for herding or guarding livestock).
 Livestock excludes dogs that are not being used for livestock guarding or herding.

-Livestock Producer-A person that is actively engaged in farming/ranching and that receives a substantial amount of total income from the production of livestock.
+Livestock producer-A person who is actively engaged in farming/ranching and receives income from the production of livestock.

 Non-injurious-Does not cause either temporary or permanent physical damage or death.